EppsElijah77/Piezoelectric-Power-Generator-/README.md

 ## License

-MIT License — feel free to use, modify, and share.
+GPL 2.0 License — feel free to use, modify, and share.
 See `LICENSE` for details.

 ---